trandoin/trandoin/README.md

 - 👋 Hi, I’m @trandoin
-- 👀 I’m interested in Problem Solving
+- 👀 I’m interested in Development
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently Handeling the projects of different startups .
-.

 <!---